ctb/titus-blog/src/2016-what-is-open-science.rst

 discoveries to spread quickly.
 They also typically count for establishing priority - a discovery announced in a preprint is viewed as a discovery, period, unless it is retracted after peer review.
-The practical disadvantages are few - most journals allow authors to preprint their work, and so preprints typically just act as an extension of the traditional publishing system.
-Perhaps the major disadvantage is also an advantage - the work is published with the names of the authors, so the reputation of the authors can be affected both positively and negatively by their work.
-This leads to what some people tell me is the major drawback to preprints for them - that the work is publicly posted without any formal vetting process, which might catch major problems with the work.
+The practical disadvantages are few - double-publishing is no longer a concern, as most journals allow authors to preprint their work, and so preprints typically just act as an extension of the traditional publishing system.
+What is viewed as the major *disadvantage* can also be an advantage - the work is published with the names of the authors, so the reputation of the authors can be affected both positively and negatively by their work.
+This is what some people tell me is the major drawback to preprints for them - that the work is publicly posted without any formal vetting process, which could catch major problems with the work that weren't obvious to the authors.

 I have been submitting preprints since my first paper in 1993, which was written with a physicist (`Adami and Brown, 1994
 <https://arxiv.org/abs/adap-org/9405003>`__).
 In graduate school, I
 lapsed for many years because my field (developmental biology) didn’t “do” preprints.
-When I started my own lab, I returned to preprinting, with all of my senior author papers submitted as preprints.
-Far from suffering any harm, I have found that our ideas and our software have spread more quickly because of it - for example, by the time my first senior author paper was reviewed, another group had already built on top of it based on our preprint (see `Pell et al., 2014 <www.pnas.org/content/109/33/13272.abstract>`__ which was originally `posted at arXiv <https://arxiv.org/abs/1112.4193>`__) , and `Chikhi and Rizk 2013
+When I started my own lab, I returned to preprinting, and submitted all of my senior author papers to preprint servers.
+Far from suffering any harm to my career, I have found that our ideas and our software have spread more quickly because of it - for example, by the time my first senior author paper was reviewed, another group had already built on top of it based on our preprint (see `Pell et al., 2014 <www.pnas.org/content/109/33/13272.abstract>`__ which was originally `posted at arXiv <https://arxiv.org/abs/1112.4193>`__, and `Chikhi and Rizk 2013
 <http://almob.biomedcentral.com/articles/10.1186/1748-7188-8-22>`__).